Hey there, and welcome!

 But first, let’s chat about how Unemployable can help you.

 What we do here is a weekly podcast and email newsletter that brings you the advice and resources you need to succeed.
-And that means you’ll never even have to think about getting a regular job again.
+And that means you’ll never even have to think about getting a regular job again (which makes you “unemployable”.

 We’d like to help you join the growing number of tiny businesses that are creating an out-sized impact.
-Not just in revenue (which can be a lot), but in the impact they have on both their customers and on the lives of the owners.
+Not just in revenue (which can be a lot), but also in the value they bring to their customers and to the lives of the owners.

 The surprising number of million-dollar businesses without employees or investors continues to grow every year thanks to advances in digital technology and changes in the workforce.
 There’s never been a better time to be a company of one (or a very small team) that wants to build a sanely ambitious business.

 These solo or very small businesses use the internet, smart software, and a network of vendors, freelancers, and consultants to do big things without hiring employees.
 That’s how you can achieve remarkable profits and a fulfilling life without huge overhead or meddling investors.